cinus-ue/cheatsheets/linux/linux.md

 $ history | grep pattern                    ---search history
 $ pstree -u                                 ---display the owner/user of a process
 $ which name                                ---search program file
+$ alias name 'command'                      ---create an alias for a command
 $ echo $?                                   ---last exit code
 ```